Are interest rates rising and what does it mean for me?

 How do rising interest rates impact homeowners?

 If you already own a home, the rising interest rates will only impact you if you are coming to the end of your current fixed rate deal and are looking to remortgage, or you are on a variable rate.
-Over 1.4 million households are facing repayment rises this year once they remortgage onto a new deal.
-In fact, the average household looking to remortgage next year could see a £2,900 increase to their repayments.
+The average household looking to remortgage in 2025 could see a £2,900 increase to their repayments.
+This is why finding the best deal possible for you is vital, as it can help mitigate the potential rise in mortgage costs.

 Discover how you could boost your affordability